JoelLeonGfeller/traffic-light-game/README.md

 ![Screenshot of title](assets/images/title-light-game.jpg)

 ### Start button
-- is located under the heading and apears only before the game starts or when game is quited, and is there to launch the game.
+- Is located under the heading and apears only before the game starts or when game is quited, and is there to launch the game.

 ![Screenshot of start button](assets/images/start-btn.jpg)

 ### Rules
-- same as for the start button the rules button only apears before or after the game.
+- Same as for the start button the rules button only apears before or after the game.
 Its there to get a better understanding about the game and how to play it.

 ![Screenshot of rules button](assets/images/rules-btn.jpg)![Screenshot of clicked rules](assets/images/rules-clicked.jpg)